 It was a clear night and we took a shortcut across the parking lot instead of the covered hallways.
 While lying on the stretcher, Melissa saw the beautiful starry sky above us.
-She requested that we stop for a while at the middle of the open lot, so she can gaze a little bit longer on the glittery sky.
+She requested that we stop at the middle of the open lot, so she can gaze a little bit longer on the clear sky.
 And for a moment she forgot her pain while basking in the beauty of a starry night.

-Melissa requested to stop for a while in front of the statue so she can linger a little longer as she laid there in awe.
+Melissa requested to stop again in front of the statue, so she can linger a little longer as she gaze there in awe.
 “Ang ganda ganda po ng Sto.
-Nino” (The Sto.
+Nino” (the Sto.
 Nino looks so beautiful), she stated.
-It was a sight to see, a frail sick child tortured with disease, finds restful peace by gazing at the face of the Blessed Child.
+It was a sight to see – a frail child tortured with disease, finds peace by looking at the face of the Blessed Child.

-When we arrived at the Neurology ward, Melissa asked her father to sit with her by the window so she can again see the stars.
+When we arrived at the Neurology ward, Melissa asked her father to sit with her by the window so she can still look at the stars.
 They both sat there until her tired little body gave in to exhaustion and finally falling asleep.

 Looking back after many years, in my dizzying and hurried schedule, I feel that sometimes, I need to stop for a while.
 Perhaps gaze up into the sky.
 Appreciate the small things that I have been taking for granted.
 A beautiful sunrise, a warm sunny day, a sincere smile, or a simple “thank you” from one of my patients.
-Perhaps I should see the world through the eyes of a child like Melissa – to see the beauty of this world instead of its difficulties; to see the faint light of the stars instead of cursing the dark night.
+Perhaps I should see the world through the eyes of a child like Melissa – to see the beauty of this world instead of its difficulties, to see the faint light of the stars instead of cursing the dark night.

 I was in deep thought when I was interrupted by my son, “Daddy, come outside, look at the full moon”.
 I cannot miss this.
 I have to go.

 This made me teary-eyed.
 Thanks for this inspiring piece.